txstate-etc/featured-search-results/README.md

     * _`Exact`_ - The words in the matching's definition must exactly match the search submitted.
     * _`Phrase`_ - The words in the matching's definition must be present anywhere in the search submitted but in the order found in the matching's definition.
     * _`Keyword`_ - The words in the matching's definition must be present in the search submitted but the order in which they're found doesn't matter.
-* __`Query` or `Visitor Searches`__ - The search requests submitted to the service.
+* __`Query`__ - The visitor search requests submitted to the service.
 These are logged along with the timestamp of submission and any matching `Results` that the system responded with.
 An interval task runs roughly every 27 minutes to expire logged Queries that are over 6 months old and recalculate associated hit counts.
+* _`Search Types`_
+  * _`Visitor Searches`_ - These are searches routed through the API's `/search` endpoint.
+These get logged as Queries as described above.
+These can be `asyoutype` searches that are run to pre-fetch results for autocompletion or actual search submissions.
+Both are handled in the same place but have slightly different limitations, in particular that `asyoutype` searches require a minimum of three characters before they get run against the featured Result definitions.
+  * _`Admin Search`_ - These are searches done against the meta data used to configure and help manage this service.
+These are done through the Admin interface for this service and are not included in the Query hitcount and last hit metrics.
+  * _`People Search`_ - These are searches against publicly accessible directory inforamtion about active faculty and staff.
+  * _`Department Search`_ - This just gets a list of departments associated with active personel.

 ## api endpoints